-I had no idea just exactly what I was making when I created this recipe several years ago.
+I had no idea just exactly what I was making when I created this recipe.
 I just thought the combination tasted good and seemed to give me spectacular results during cold and flu season, so I kept making them and giving them to my family.
-Fast forward a few years later and one of the greatest discoveries I have found lies in the jar.
+Fast forward many years later and one of the greatest discoveries I have found lies in this jar.
 I have been learning a lot about the immune system and what is actually going on inside of us.
-Our guts comprise at least 80% of our immune system and if your gut is healthy, guess what?
+Our guts comprise at least 70% of our immune system and if your gut is healthy, guess what?
 Your immune system is too!
 Probiotic cultured foods are an important key but so is something else.
 Prebiotics are my new frontier of discovery, and all the things I am learning are blowing my mind.

 All the forces in the world are not so powerful as wisdom that has been discovered by someone who needs it.